2017 BYLAWS OF THE PORTLAND BELLYDANCE GUILD

 1. Offices and chairmanships shall be created or dissolved by a majority vote of the Council as necessary for operating the Guild.

-2. The Chair of a committee shall be under the direction of one officer of the Board as determined by the Council.
+2. The Chair of a committee must be a member in good standing, and shall be under the direction of one officer of the Board as determined by the Council.

 3. A Chair may form a committee as approved by the Council.